 Kirkman keeps the running gag of Ant-Man watching women shower alive with Ant-Man #7 as he watches Ms. Marvel scrub that grime.
 Yeah, at a certain point this running gag will run the risk of getting old and played out.
 However, it isn’t there at this point.
 And every good comedic story needs a running gag.
 Much like Kenny getting killed in every episode of South Park up until the gag got old and was dropped.

 I think they would end up doing some of the same stuff that Eric does with the Ant-Man suit.
 They would check out chicks in the shower and look for a way to make some easy money.
-Running out and risking their life in order to save innocent people would certainly not be on the top of their to-do list.
+Running out and risking their lives in order to save innocent people would certainly not be on the top of their to-do lists.

 The scene with the Black Fox and Ant-Man sums up the duality of Eric’s character.
-He is willing to nut shot an old bank robber and then proceed to take the bag of jewelry that the old criminal was stealing and even takes the cash from the Black Fox’s wallet.
-But, then hears the cries of the little girl pinned under the rubble and willingly risks his own physical well being to save her.
+He is willing to nut shot an old bank robber and then proceed to take the bag of jewelry that the old criminal was stealing and even take the cash from the Black Fox’s wallet.
+But, then hears the cries of the little girl pinned under the rubble and willingly risks his own physical well-being to save her.

 That is what makes Ant-Man so realistic.
 Not everybody is all good or all bad.
 I know nowadays in America we want to desperately paint people with broad strokes.
 We like to take one incident and use that to say how that person is all bad or all good.
 The fact is nobody is all bad or all good.
 We are all a mix of both.
 And so is Ant-Man.